VLucet/rgovcan/README.md

 A R package to interact with the Open Canada API, to search and download datasets.
 It is our hope that we will be able to bring this package up to the standard of a `ropensci` packages.

 The code is under GPL-3 license.
 All the data is under Open Government License (http://open.canada.ca/en/open-government-licence-canada).

+Hex Logo done with `hexSticker`: https://github.com/GuangchuangYu/hexSticker

 ## To install